mjcasy/infohet/README.md

 ```

 Feature Selection.
 The Het of each gene is found and adjusted for
-sparisty.
+sparsity.
 Genes with excessive Het compared to simulation of the null
 are identified for selection.

 ``` r